Student Mission/Volunteer Grants for Christian Ministry & Service

 A narrative report of the student’s activities in ministry and service during the project should include theological reflection on the meaning of this work and experience both for those whom the student will serve and for the student’s own personal spiritual growth.
 One report is due at the mid-point of the student’s service; the second is due within one month of the completion the project.

 G. Oral Presentation

 In addition, each Student Mission/Volunteer Grant recipient in ministry should prepare an oral presentation after the mission has concluded for the Campus Christian Center.
 This oral presentation will occur during a special service of worship in Danforth Chapel in the Fall Semester.
 Student Mission/Volunteer Grant recipients must attend and participate in this program.
 Recipients will receive details about this service of worship upon return to campus in the fall.

 H. Application Confirmation

 You will receive confirmation via email within 2 days from the CCC that we have received your application.
-If you do not receive confirmation, it is your responsibility to follow up with the CCC.
+If you do not receive confirmation, it is your responsibility to follow up with the Center.
 If your application is not complete, it will not be considered.
 If you have questions, it is your responsibility to ask before the application is due.

-For more information about this program contact Dr. Loretta Reynolds, D. Theol., College Chaplain and Assistant Professor of General Studies.
+For more information about this program contact Rev. Dr. Loretta Reynolds, D. Theol., College Chaplain and Assistant Professor of General Studies.